zeus-fyi/zeus/README.md

 https://medium.com/zeusfyi/adaptive-rpc-load-balancer-on-quicknode-marketplace-e68bb7c9d8ac

-## Zeusfyi Cloud Infra into Go Code
+## Zeusfyi Cloud Infra Into Go Code
 Here we overview the core concepts needed to understand how you can build, deploy, configure K8s apps using Zeus, with a full walkthrough example of how we created an Ethereum beacon.

 https://medium.com/@zeusfyi/zeus-k8s-infra-as-code-concepts-47e690c6e3c5